canonical/charmed-aether-sd-core/docs/how-to/integrate_sdcore_with_external_gnb.md

 - A Kubernetes cluster capable of handling the load from a container per represented gNB
 - [Charmed Aether SD-Core Terraform modules][Charmed Aether SD-Core Terraform modules] Git repository cloned onto the Juju host machine
-- Charmed 5g already deployed using Terraform
+- Charmed Aether SD-Core already deployed using Terraform

 You need to have the following information ready: